 It is important to recognize that adverse childhood experiences are happening to children of very diverse backgrounds and the prevalence of childhood trauma is more common than once thought.
 One recent study found that 61% of adults across 25 states indicated they had experienced at least one type of ACE, and 1 in 6 indicated they had experienced four or more types of ACEs.

-Women and several ethnic minority groups were at a greater risk for experiencing four or more types of ACEs.
+Women and several ethnic minority groups were at a greater risk of experiencing four or more types of ACEs.

 The effects of childhood trauma can be experienced for years to come, often well into adulthood.